Thomas Shirley: Career

-At the end of 1602 Shirley equipped two ships for a more ambitious adventure in the Levant where he aimed to strike a blow against the Ottoman Empire of Mehmed III.
-He was given encouragement by the Duke of Tuscany at Florence, who supported Rudolf II, Holy Roman Emperor in this respect.
+At the end of 1602, Shirley equipped two ships for a more ambitious adventure in the Levant, where he aimed to strike a blow against the Ottoman Empire of Mehmed III.
+He was encouraged by the Ferdinando I de' Medici, Grand Duke of Tuscany at Florence, who supported Rudolf II, Holy Roman Emperor in this respect.
 However, he made an imprudent descent on the island of Kea on 15 Jan 1603 and was captured by the Turks.
-He was transferred to Negropont on 20 March, and on 25 July 1603 he was carried a close prisoner to Constantinople.
-When news of his misfortunes reached England, James I appealed to the government of the sultan to release him.
-The English ambassador to the Porte, Henry Lello, used every effort on his behalf, and finally he was released on 6 December 1605, after eleven hundred dollars had been paid to his gaolers.
-He immediately went to Naples, where he was described by Toby Mathew, on 8 August 1606, as living there 'like a gallant.'
-At the end of 1606 he returned to England.
+He was transferred to Negropont on 20 March, and on 25 July 1603, he was brought as a close prisoner to Istanbul.
+When news of his misfortunes reached England, James I appealed to the Ottoman government to secure his release.
+The English ambassador to the Sublime Porte, Henry Lello, made every effort on his behalf, and he was finally released on 6 December 1605, after 1100 dollars had been paid to his jailers.
+He immediately went to Spanish Naples, where Toby Mathew described him on August 8, 1606 as living there 'like a gallant.'
+At the end of 1606, he returned to England.

 Shirley was imprisoned in the Tower of London in September 1607 on a charge of illegal interference with the operations of the Levant Company.
 It was said that he had "overbusied himself with the traffic of Constantinople, to have brought it to Venice and to the Florentine territories."
-In August 1611 he was confined in the king's bench as an insolvent debtor.
-The death of his father next year, and his second marriage greatly increased his difficulties.
-Wiston, which had fallen into ruins, was sold, but he was elected MP for Steyning in 1614, and 1621.
+In August 1611, he was confined in the king's bench as an insolvent debtor.
+The death of his father next year and his second marriage greatly increased his difficulties.
+Wiston, which had fallen into ruins, was sold, but he was elected MP for Steyning in 1614 and 1621.

 Shirley is said to have retired subsequently to the Isle of Wight, and to have died there about 1630.